Bill Fraser (New Zealand politician): Cabinet minister

 He was a Cabinet Minister, serving as Minister of Housing and Minister in charge of Earthquake and War Damage Commission from 1972 to 1974 in the Third Labour Government.
 As Minister of Housing he oversaw a huge increase in building of state houses to fulfill Labour's election promise to increase rental supply and restore the "Kiwi dream" of home ownership.
 He overcame formidable hurdles such as lack of funding, a depleted construction industry and uncooperative banking industry.
-He recounted at the time that one of the biggest hurdles in house construction was the manufacturing of toilet pans and that to keep construction going he had to authorize shipments from Australia and when they arrived half were broken.
+He recounted at the time that one of the biggest hurdles in house construction was the manufacturing of toilet pans and that to keep construction going he had to authorise shipments from Australia and when they arrived half were broken.
 He also initiated the New Zealand Housing Corporation in 1974 through a merger of the State Advances Corporation and the Housing Division of the Ministry of Works.
 While the government struggled to keep up with demand for houses there was a major increase in total number of houses constructed, rising from 22,400 in 1971–72 to 31,000 in 1973–74.
 He also set up rent appeal boards in 1973.
 He also made several policy changes to allow for more diverse designs and placement of state houses.

 When Kirk died in 1974, Bill Rowling succeeded him as Prime Minister.
 Rowling reshuffled the cabinet and appointed Fraser as Minister of Defence and gave the Housing portfolio to Roger Douglas, but hastened to say the change was not a demotion and that it was due to a lack of experienced ministers with military experience (Fraser's cabinet ranking remained unchanged).
 However Fraser was on the outer with Rowling and his deputy Bob Tizard and did not enjoy as good a relationship with them as he had with Kirk.
 The reputation soured further after Rowling later told journalists that he felt Fraser's progress on housing was insufficient and therefore had to go.